 Turned me back to bed with exhausted eyes.

 Bubbled and whistled, so!
 Perplexed, still wet

 With sleep, affectionate, hungry and cold.
-So, so,

 O son of man, the ignorant night, the travail

 Of early morning, the mystery of the beginning